biocypher/biocypher/docs/tutorial-ontology.md

-# BioCypher Tutorial: Handling Ontologies
+# BioCypher Tutorial - Handling Ontologies
 BioCypher relies on ontologies to ground the knowledge graph contents in biology.
 This has the advantage of making working with BioCypher accessible to biologically oriented researchers.
 However, it also means that BioCypher